 With millions of cars on the road today, there’s a great need for experts to help keep them running and functioning safely.
 With training to become an Automotive Technician, you can gain valuable skills that will help you diagnose, maintain and repair automobiles.
 In less than a year, you could begin a career that allows you to work with your hands, solve problems, and help others get back on the road quickly.
 Read on to see if this career is a good option for you.

 If you find that becoming an automotive technician is right for you, consider enrolling in UEI College's Automotive Technician Program.
-The program is short-term, meaning you'll be able to earn your automotive technician diploma in as little as 10 months, placing you on track to beginning a career in the automotive field fairly quickly.
+The program is short-term, meaning you'll be able to earn your automotive technician diploma in as little as 10 months, placing you on track to begin a career in the automotive field fairly quickly.
+So, if you want to know how to become a mechanic, read below to find out what you need to do!

 What is an Automotive Technician?